Apple CEO Tim Cook hails company's "deep connection" with UK as figures show it's invested £18 billion since 2019

 The company says its workforce continues to grow as it recruits staff for Apple Intelligence and Private Cloud Compute

-Apple says it's doubled the size of its engineering teams in the UK over the last five years, investing more than £18 billion during that time.
+Cook's comments follow the publication of figures by Apple showing it has doubled the size of its engineering workforce in the UK over the last five years.

 The tech giant now supports 550,000 jobs through direct employment, its supply chain, and the iOS app economy, according to a recent announcement.

-The company's engineering teams in London, Cambridge, and elsewhere, are working on support for key technologies in Apple Intelligence, such as Siri’s deep integration into Apple products, and Private Cloud Compute.
+Its engineering teams in London, Cambridge, and elsewhere are working on support for key technologies in Apple Intelligence, such as Siri’s deep integration into Apple products, and Private Cloud Compute.

 There are also UK teams working on silicon engineering, along with services like Apple Music and Apple TV+, where production has tripled in the last two years alone.